ddbdev/Login_JWT/README.md

 - [MySQL Connector](https://mvnrepository.com/artifact/mysql/mysql-connector-java)

 ## Roadmap
 - Better role management.
+(Released - 05/09/2022)
-- Implementation of frontend (included but not working at the moment)
+- Implementation of frontend (Working in progress)

 ## Appendix

-I self taught me about Spring Boot at the moment, I'm trying to being full prepared for an incoming course.
+I self-taught me about Spring Boot at the moment, I'm trying to being full prepared for an incoming course.
-If you see any error/bug/bad code please report it and I'll check ASAP.
+If you see any error/bug/bad code please report it and I'll check as soon as possible.